Expand your skills and knowledge

 Before you go

 Jot down the reasons you want to attend.
 What do you hope to gain?
 Express these reasons in a goal form with a growth mindset.
-For example:

 Talk with your supervisor about the training.
 Discuss what you hope to learn and what they hope you’ll get out of it.